AmpersandHQ/ampersand-magento2-upgrade-patch-helper/README.md

 This will output a grid of files which have overrides/preferences/plugins that need to be reviewed and possibly updated to match the changes defined in the newly generated `vendor_files_to_check.patch`.

+For those of you who would prefer to work over these results in a GUI rather than a CLI you may want to check out [elgentos/magento2-upgrade-gui](https://github.com/elgentos/magento2-upgrade-gui)

 ```
 +--------------------------+---------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------+